xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

 Each `Inv_j` is a scalar valued observable on `M_RSI` that satisfies:

 * `Inv_j(m)` is well defined and finite for all regular states,
-* each invariant has a clear intended role such as “axiom code distance”, “decision theory type”, “logical consistency score”, “oversight interface status”.
+* each invariant has a clear intended role such as “axiom code distance”, “decision theory type”, “logical consistency score”, “oversight interface status”, “performance summary”.

 The library `L_inv` is also fixed before we evaluate any particular agent or trajectory.